MORE-Platform/more-studymanager-frontend/docs/frontend-documentation/Documentation.md

 ![String property Input Window](./img/StringPropertyInput.png)

 #### 4.4.5 Processing Properties by the parent
 After the property values were updated on the parent component (example ```ObservationDialog.vue```) and when the user is trying to save the new component object to the backend, the properties will run through their 'backend' validation process.
-The properties array is be parsed through the ```Property.toJson()``` function and the whole component information is run through the in the backend defined validation process of a component (see ComponentsApi: ```componentsApi.validationProperties(componentType, componentId, parsedProperties)```)).
-The component object is sent to the backend and saved, if the validation process runs through without any error, and the form dialog is closed.
+The properties array is parsed through the ```Property.toJson()``` function and the whole component information is run through the in the backend defined validation process of a component (see ComponentsApi: ```componentsApi.validationProperties(componentType, componentId, parsedProperties)```)).
+The component object is sent to the backend and saved and the form dialog is closed, if the validation process runs through without any error.

 ```
   function validate() {